 Each of the women shared their story with the 150 guests who included UKZN staff, high school pupils, representatives from the corporate world as well as members of the media.

 The Wonder Women In Science campaign has been running since 2015, celebrating stories from female scientists with the College.
 Read these stories of hope, resilience and triumph.

-For the first time in 2017, the College hosted the Wonder Women In Science Breakfast.
+The College hosted the first Wonder Women In Science Breakfast event in 2017.
 Staff, members of industry, media and high school learners gathered to hear for an empowering women’s breakfast.